1. Simmeringer SC: History

 Relegation meant they could no longer maintain the large Simmeringer Had stadium and by 1970 had relocated to a smaller ground.
 By 1983, the club was functionally out of money and found themselves quickly relegated from the Bundesliga to the fourth division over the span of five years.

 The club's best modern success occurred in 2001, when they reached the fourth round of the 1999–2000 Austrian Cup, defeating top flight SV Ried in the process.

-The club played in the eastern regional league in 2012, but suffered financial problems that led to a restructuring of the club's finances.
-As a result, they ended up relegated from the top Viennese league, the fourth division.
+The club played in the Eastern Regional League in 2012, but suffered financial problems that led to a restructuring of the club's finances.
+As a result, they ended up relegated to the top Viennese league, the fourth division.
 As of 2020, they play in the 2.
 Landesliga, the fifth division of Austrian football.